aloaah/HR-Analytics/README.md

 * After processing the `concatenated sets` and separating them to recover the original data set with the same dimensions, we will bring the `target column back to the preprocessed train set` and use it to create three different sets for TRINING, TEST and VALIDATION. for the modeling part

+        #### Cleaning the data
+The strategy for cleaning the data is as follows:
+  * Delete columns that are not relevant to the problem.
+  * Find the missing values for each column.
+  * Drop columns that have more than 20% missing data.
+Write down the columns.
+  * Convert the columns to their correct data type.
+  * Encode the categorical variables using the appropriate encoding methodologie.

 ### b.
 Modeling  <a name="modeling">

 ### c.
 Loss and scoring  <a name="scoring">